OpenRiak/riak_kv/docs/ObjectAPI.md

 - `x-riak-vclock`; see above.
 - `x-riak-if_not_modified`; optional, for conditional requests.
 - `if_none-match: *`; optional, for conditional requests.
-- `authorization`; optional, for tls-protected requests only when riak security is enabled.
+- `authorization`; optional, for tls-protected requests only when Riak security is enabled.

 ### Example DELETE request